 For any $z \in \CC$ let us consider two difference equations tightly related to $\calJ$.
 The first --- ``the vector'' one --- is the infinite system of equations for a sequence $u=(u_n)_{n\in\Nz}\in\lnz{\CC^d}$:

 Each such a vector sequence $u$ is called {\em generalized eigenvector (for $J$ and $z$)}\footnote{Note here, that it is ``generalized'' for two reasons; the first, because $u$ may not belong to $\Dom(J)$, not even $\ldnz{\CC^d}$, and the second, since we do not require the equality for $n=0$ above.} --- {\em ``gev''} for short.
-By \eqref{eq:defformal} equivalently its explicit form can be written \beql{eq:2'} A_{n-1}^* u_{n-1} + B_n u_n + A_n u_{n+1} = z u_n, \qquad n \geq 1. \eeq The second difference equation --- ``the matricial'' one --- is the analog equation (with the right-side multiplication choice\footnote{The left-side one is also possible and used for several reasons, but we shall not consider it here.}) for a matrix sequence $U = (U_n)_{n \in \Nz} \in \lnz{\Mdc}$:
+By \eqref{eq:defformal} equivalently its explicit form can be written \beql{eq:2'} A_{n-1}^* u_{n-1} + B_n u_n + A_n u_{n+1} = z u_n, \qquad n \geq 1. \eeq The second difference equation --- ``the matricial'' one --- is the analog equation for a matrix sequence $U = (U_n)_{n \in \Nz} \in \lnz{\Mdc}$:

-and each such a matrix sequence $U$ is called {\em matrix generalized eigenvector (for $J$ and $z$)} --- {\em ``mgev''} for short.